Brand new school desks for students in rural Malawi.

 -

-Provide private school tuition, covering all expenses - uniform, book bags, books, school supplies, etc.
+Provides private school tuition, covering all expenses - uniforms, book bags, books, school supplies, etc.

 -